The following apparatus shows three enclosed 0.500 L bulbs connec... | Channels for Pearson+

 7. Gases

 The following apparatus shows three enclosed 0.500 L bulbs connected by stopcocks.
-Bulb X at 200°C and has a total pressure of 650 mmHg contains Br2(g), I2(g), and Cl2(g).
+Bulb X at 200°C has a total pressure of 650 mmHg and contains Br2(g), I2(g), and Cl2(g).
 Bulb Y and Bulb Z are both empty and held at a temperature of 95.0°C and 25.0°C, respectively.
-Initially, the stopcocks are closed, and assume that the volume of the lines joining the bulbs is negligible.
+Initially, the stopcocks are closed.
+Assume that the volume of the lines joining the bulbs is negligible.

 When the stopcock between X and Y opened and was allowed to reach equilibrium, X and Y has a total pressure of 270 mmHg.
-Calculate the moles of I2 present in the system.
+What is contained in bulbs X and Y?

 Useful information:

 The following apparatus shows three enclosed 0.500 L bulbs connected by stopcocks.
-Bulb X at 200°C and has a total pressure of 650 mmHg contains Br2(g), I2(g), and Cl2(g).
+Bulb X at 200°C has a total pressure of 650 mmHg and contains Br2(g), I2(g), and Cl2(g).
 Bulb Y and Bulb Z are both empty and held at a temperature of 95.0°C and 25.0°C, respectively.
-Initially, the stopcocks are closed, and assume that the volume of the lines joining the bulbs is negligible.
+Initially, the stopcocks are closed.
+Assume that the volume of the lines joining the bulbs is negligible.

 When the stopcock between X and Y opened and was allowed to reach equilibrium, X and Y has a total pressure of 270 mmHg.
-Calculate the moles of I2 present in the system.
+What is contained in bulbs X and Y?

 Useful information: